-Principle Reporting on visual amenity, such as areas that face townships, residences, or the highway Areas that have the potential to generate dust leaving the site Areas that are important for biodiversity, such as rehabilitation adjoining or providing connectivity to remnant vegetation.
-Principle 5 - Meet target for rehabilitation progress identified in the Mining Operations Plan MOP target - 24ha Actual rehab - 22ha Each company should meet the annual target for rehabilitation quantity (area) set in the Mining Operations Plans for each of its mines.
-The remaining 2 ha of rehabilitation planned to be completed on the RL 240 in 2017 was not rehabilitated as access through this area was required for the relocation of the topsoil stockpile on the RL 270.
-The 2 ha area will be rehabilitated in 2018.
-Principle 6 - Set quality targets for rehabilitation in the Mining Operations Plan and implement a monitoring program to measure performance The Bengalla Mine (Bengalla) MOP outlines performance indicators and completion criteria for the various rehabilitation phases.
+Principle Reporting as rehabilitation adjoining or providing connectivity to remnant vegetation.
+Principle 5 - Meet target for rehabilitation progress identified in the Mining Operations Plan Quantitative - report MOP target and actual rehabilitation Narrative - explanation of performance Each company should meet the annual target for MOP target - 21ha rehabilitation quantity (area) set in the Mining Operations Plans for each of its mines.
+Actual rehabilitation - 21ha Principle 6 - Set quality targets for rehabilitation in the Mining Operations Plan and implement a monitoring program to measure performance Narrative - summary of quality targets for the various rehabilitation types; and summary of monitoring program scope and status.
+Each company should include quality targets for the various types of rehabilitation in the Mining Operations Plan for each of its mines.
+A monitoring program to measure the performance of rehabilitation areas against the quality targets should be implemented at each of its mines.
+The MOP outlines performance indicators and completion criteria for the various rehabilitation phases.
 BMC implements an annual monitoring program to address the performance indicators and completion criteria.
 The annual rehabilitation monitoring program is undertaken through the implementation of both transect-based monitoring and a rehabilitation audit.
-Eight rehabilitation sites were assessed in the 2017 monitoring program.
-The 2017 monitoring program found that the eight monitored rehabilitation sites are generally developing in accordance with the relevant MOP criteria for pasture or high density woody vegetation.
-Each company should include quality targets for the various types of rehabilitation in the Mining Operations Plan for each of its mines.
-A monitoring program to measure the performance of rehabilitation areas against the quality targets should be implemented at each of its mines.
+16 rehabilitation sites were assessed in the 2020 monitoring program.
+The 2020 monitoring program found that the 16 monitored rehabilitation sites are generally developing in accordance with the relevant MOP criteria for pasture or HDWV.